MSJYYT/tensorflow-nlp/README.md

 			   e.g. (https://github.com/liu-nlper/dialogue-utterance-rewriter) 57.5% exact match

-			2. we show how to deploy model in Java environment
+			2. we show how to deploy model in java production

-			3. we show this task can be decomposed into two tasks (sequence tagging & generation)
+			3. we explain this task can be decomposed into two stages (retrieve entities & recombine query)

+			   the first stage is fast (tagging) and the second stage is slow (autoregressive generation)

-			   and we show the performance of sequence tagging stage: 79.6% recall and 78.7% precision
+			   for the first stage, we show bi-gru retrieves entities at 79.6% recall and 42.6% exact match

+			   then we show bert improves this retrieving task to 93.6% recall and 71.6 exact match
 			```

 	* [Semantic Parsing（语义解析）](https://github.com/zhedongzheng/finch#semantic-parsing)